holasoymalva/sayme-messenger/README.md

 `Sayme` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to do whatever you want with it.

-## Use the js Core to build a mesenger chatbot
+## Use the Sayme Core to build a mesenger chatbot 🦄

 #### Download Project